A Christian presence in the community for over 900 years.

 Dissolution ↑

-Between 1536 and 1540, on the orders of Henry VIII, every single abbey and priory in England – some 800 in total – were dissolved, or forcibly closed.
+Between 1536 and 1540, on the orders of Henry VIII, every abbey and priory in England – about 800 in total – was dissolved or forcibly closed.
 In 1536 Hurley Priory was amongst the first to be closed by Henry VIII.
 Henry passed ownership of Easthampstead back to Westminster Abbey.
 However, in 1540 Westminster Abbey was itself dissolved.
-This would have thrown the monastic tenant farmers in Easthampsted into disaray.
+This would have thrown the monastic tenant farmers in Easthampstead into disarray.
 Services would also have been disrupted at the Church as the Abbey had been responsible for providing priests.

 With the dissolution of the monasteries the manor and patronage of the church of Easthampstead was passed to Charles Howard, sister to Queen Catherine Howard, fifth wife of Henry VIII.
 Henry had used Easthampstead Park as a Royal Hunting Lodge, as had many of his predecessors.